-Overall we observe that the updated process correctly assigns an average of 78.9% of the genetic ethnicity to the correct region for single-origin individuals from our reference panel (Figure 2.3).
+Overall we observe that the updated process correctly assigns an average of 80.5% of the genetic ethnicity to the correct region for single-origin individuals from our reference panel (Figure 2.3).
 We predicted nearly 100% of the genetic ethnicity from the correct region for the following groups:

 - European Jewish

+- Indigenous Americas--North

+- Indigenous Puerto Rico

+- Indigenous Americas--Mexico

+- Indigenous-Arctic

+- Polynesia

 - Japan

+- Indigenous Americas-Colombia & Venezuela

-- Western & Central India
+- Eastern & Southern India

 - Cameroon, Congo & Southern Bantu Peoples

-- Polynesia

 - Finland

+- Mali

+- Ireland & Scotland

+- Melanesia

 - Philippines

+- Middle East

+- Indigenous Americas--Southeast

 - Africa South-Central Hunter-Gatherers

-For some regions, such as Nigeria, Spain, and Basque, the numbers are not as high, with average assignment of 28%, 46%, and 54% to the correct region, respectively.
+For some regions, such as Indigenous Cuba, Mongolia, France, and Spain, the numbers are not as high, with average assignment of 30%, 51%, 53%, and 55% to the correct region, respectively.
 However, even if the prediction accuracies fall short of 100% for some regions, the remaining ethnicity is still assigned to nearby regions.
-For example, individuals from Spain might get some assignments to France and Portugal, while individuals from Norway and Sweden might get some level of assignment to each other (see Figure 4.2).
+For example, individuals from Mongolia might get some assignments to Northern Asia; individuals from Spain might get some level of assignment to Portugal (see Figure 4.2).

 Figure 4.2: Average estimated ethnicities for single-origin individuals from each population.
 In this graph, each row represents single-origin individuals from the population listed.
-Each column represents each of the possible 43 ethnicities that the single-origin individual might be assigned to.
+Each column represents each of the possible 60 ethnicities that the single-origin individual might be assigned to.
 The graph is set up such that the matching individual and his or her ethnicity are aligned along the diagonal line.
 If the algorithm worked perfectly, there would be only white boxes along the diagonal-white represents 100% origin from that population.
 Any boxes that are not on the diagonal represent misassigned populations.
 This graph also shows that certain ethnicities can be confounded by other ethnicities.
-For example, individuals with 100% Northern African ethnicity on average get assigned 10% Middle East ethnicity.
-Individuals with 100% Spanish ethnicity can be assigned to France and Portugal as well.
+For example, individuals with 100% Spanish ethnicity can be assigned to France and Portugal.